-The average euphotic depth of the West Basin in 2021 was 5.74 m, corresponding to an average Secchi depth of 2.87 m (Table 3).
-Euphotic depth varied over the season, ranging from as deep as 8.14 m on June 14th to as shallow as 3.00 m on August 28th (Figure 3, bottom).
-The relatively lower water clarity measured during the August 28th sampling event is likely due to slightly increased algal growth, as indicated by the chlorophyll-a levels in Figure 1, bottom.
+The average euphotic depth of the South Basin in 2022 was 5.40 m, corresponding to an average Secchi depth of 2.70 m (Table 3).
+Euphotic depth varied over the season, ranging from as deep as 8.90 m on July $12^{th}$ to as shallow as 2.70 m on August $15^{th}$ (Figure 3, bottom).
+The relatively lower water clarity measured during the August $15^{th}$ sampling event is likely due to slightly increased algal or cyanobacteria growth, as indicated by the elevated chlorophyll-a levels in Figure 1, bottom.

 Figure 3.
-Euphotic depth values measured over the course of the summer at Skeleton Lake North Basin (top) and Skeleton Lake South Basin (bottom) in the summer of 2021.
+Euphotic depth values measured over the course of the summer at Skeleton Lake North Basin (top) and Skeleton Lake South Basin (bottom) in the summer of 2022.